 In February 2007, Hawkins acquired Coker Funeral Home.
 With that announcement came a commitment to continue the many years of dedicated service to the community by the Coker family.
-An integral part of that commitment was that Chet Niblett, a 28 year staff member, would continue his leadership position along with Ted Lewis, Margaret Anderson, Don and Earlene Niblett and Shirley White.
+An integral part of that commitment was that Chet Niblett, a 28 year staff member, would continue his leadership position.

-In addition, Trey Hawkins and his family moved to Decatur and made their home in what had been the Coker family home next to the funeral home.
+In addition, Trey Hawkins and his family moved to Decatur and offices in Decatur.

 In 2013, long time Wise County resident and native of Alvord, Kerry Clower, has joined the Hawkins family to help assist with services.
 Kerry is known for his time as piano player in the gospel singing group, The Glory Express and a retired bank officer.